WhatsApp/erlt/doc/05_structs.md

 # 5. Structs Rationale

-ErlT introduces a new concept - structs.
-It re-uses the syntax of classic Erlang for maps, but gives it a different interpretation in the context of the typing discipline.

-## What are structs?

-A struct is a lightweight labeled data structure, or: sturcts are maps with atomic keys.
-For now sturcts are represented as maps at runtime.
+ErlT introduces three new data structures - enums, structs, and anonymous structs.
+This document describes structs and anonymous structs

+A *struct* is a nominal record and requires an explicit named definition.
+Struct can be seen as a replacement for Erlang records.

+An *anonymous struct* doesn’t require definition.
+The main use case it addresses is a generalization of a tuple, which allows names fields instead of only positional ones in a tuple.
+Intuitively, anonymous structs can be seen as Erlang map with atom keys with invariably more restricted semantics in ST model.

-> **The below is likely to be out of date.
-The [spec](https://fb.quip.com/olhzAKEm2Jqz) is the source of truth**
+> **The below is out of date.
+The [spec](https://fb.quip.com/olhzAKEm2Jqz) is the source of truth**.
+In particular, the below doesn't always distinguish between structs and anonymous structs

 **Similar constructs in other languages**